ThKrypt/QualCoder/3-Coding.md

 The transcript text can also be coded and annotated in this dialog.
 However, when the Scroll transcript check box is checked, this cannot be performed.
 Playing the video when this is check will scroll the transcript using the timestamps in time with the video.

+**Linking text to coded segments**

+There are two ways to link text and coded segments.
+One way is to select text (it can be coded or preferably uncoded) then assign it to a segment.
+First select the text and right-click Prepare text link to segment.
+Then right-click on the receiving segment, choose Link text to segment, to assign the text.

+A second way is to select a segment and link it to a text selection via a similar process.

+## Modifying code positions in the text area

+When in the text area, click on a code with the mouse (Note the code must not be overlapping with another code at that position).
+Press the following key combinations to extend or shrink the coded text segment.
+* Shift + left arrow            Extends coded text to the left
+* Shift + right arrow          Extends coded text to the right
+* Alt + left arrow               Shrinks coded text from the right hand side towards the left
+* Alt + right arrow            Shrinks coded text from the left hand side towards the right You can also right-click on a code and select change start position or change end position by  a number of characters.

+## The video window

+On the video window you can right-click and have options to change the window size, in pixels.
+You can also export a screenshot.
+The screenshot will be save as Frame_yyyymmdd_hh_mm_ss.jpg in the directory listed in the Settings.